|Space Telescope Science Institute|

 Sometimes the pipeline calibration performed shortly after the data were obtained from the telescope is not the best possible calibration for your science program.
 There are a number of reasons why it may be desirable to recalibrate your data.
 The most likely reasons include:

 • Some steps need to be repeated with different input parameters.
-For example, you may wish to re-perform the 1-D spectral extraction with a smaller height in order to minimize the background, or you may wish to cut a TIME-TAG exposure into sub-exposures, in order to study time variability.The simplest way to recalibrate your data with the most appropriate reference files is to request the data from the archive again.
-However, to tailor the calibration to your individual preferences, it may be beneficial to run calcos yourself on your local machine, or to use tasks that improve the reference files or allow customized treatment of the data.
+For example, you may wish to re-perform the 1-D spectral extraction with a smaller BOXCAR height in order to minimize the background, or you may wish to cut a TIME-TAG exposure into sub-exposures, in order to study time variability.In the first case, we recommend simply re-requesting the data from the archive, giving a reduction produced with the latest reference files.
+In the second case, to tailor the calibration to your individual preferences, it may be beneficial to run calcos yourself on your local machine, or to use tasks that improve the reference files or allow customized treatment of the data.
 Calcos can be imported and executed when running PyRAF or Python.

 Be sure you are using the latest versions of the calcos and STSDAS software, COS calibration files, and raw data files (which list the latest reference files in their headers).
 STSDAS release information can be found at www.stsci.edu/resources/software_hardware/stsdas.Calcos contains provisions for recalibrating raw data.
 Users can specify the pipeline processing steps to be performed and select the associated reference files.
 However, calcos was not designed to run its various modules independently, i.e. it is not re-entrant.
 The pipeline flow is modified by setting calibration switches or reference file names and then rerunning the entire pipeline.
 The calibration switches in the headers of the calibrated data files will reflect the operations performed on the calibrated data and the reference files used.If you chose to recalibrate your COS data on your local machine, there is a certain amount of set up required for calcos to run properly.
 The operations mentioned in the checklist below will be described in detail in the following subsections: